Mailey1/Udemy-Web-Dev-Bootcamp----Small-stuff/README.md

 ### Patatap Clone

 [Patatap](https://github.com/Mailey1/Udemy-Web-Dev-Bootcamp----Small-stuff/tree/master/Patatap) is a simplified clone of the patatap website: http://www.patatap.com/.
 The reading of keystrokes as well as the animated circles were made using Paperjs (http://paperjs.org/), and the use of sounds was handled by howlerjs (https://howlerjs.com/).

+### Movie API App

+The [Movie API App](https://github.com/Mailey1/Udemy-Web-Dev-Bootcamp----Small-stuff/tree/master/Movie-API-App) was built for practice interacting with web APIs.
+It uses The Open Movie Database (http://omdbapi.com/) to return a list of movies whose title contains a keyword entered by the user.